vickyavw/AbiramiCalendars/README.md

 ## Git Setup
 Download link - https://git-scm.com/downloads

-Steps to configure - https://docs.github.com/en/github/using-git/setting-your-username-in-git (Use the configure only for single repository section)
+#### Steps to configure
+Set your username in Git - https://docs.github.com/en/github/using-git/setting-your-username-in-git (Use the configure only for single repository section)
+Set your commit email address in Git - https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address
 ## Some basic Git commands
 ```
 git status - to show the list of edited files